Phantom scalar field counterpart to Curzon-Chazy spacetime: Obtaining the solution

 The JNW solution \cite{JNW} is a famous static spherically symmetric solution with a free scalar field which was initially discovered by Fisher \cite{Fisher} but later rediscovered several times.
 The intervals of $s$ corresponding to the conventional or the phantom scalar field are the same as above.
 If we perform the limit \eqref{limit} we again recover the SCC solution \eqref{scc}.

 There is yet another class of solutions to which the SCC spacetime belongs.
 This solution was found by Gibbons in \cite{ Gibbons:2003yj} where the corresponding metric reads

-The line element $\displaystyle\mathrm{d}l^2$ is that of flat space while the function $U(x)$ satisfies ordinary flat-space Laplace equation $\triangle U(X)=0$.
+The line element $\displaystyle\mathrm{d}l^2$ is that of flat space while the function $U(X)$ satisfies ordinary flat-space Laplace equation $\triangle U(X)=0$.
 We can thus have multi-particle solution where the gravitational attraction is compensated by the repulsion due to the presence of the phantom scalar field.
 This class of solution is analogical to the Majumdar–Papapetrou class \cite{Majumdar} where the extremely charged particles mutual gravitational attraction is balanced by their electric repulsion.
-In this analogy the Spherical Curzon-Chazy spacetime corresponds to the extreme Reissner-Nordström black hole.
+In this analogy the Spherical Curzon--Chazy spacetime corresponds to the extreme Reissner--Nordstr\"{o}m black hole.